06 Jun Start speak Russian now!

 “mustard plaster” this is what fans call a yellow card – Горчичник [Gorchichnik]

 And one more phrase in case you are not language learning enthusiast or just to remind that you are not fluent in it.

 And what about English?
 Do Russians speak English?
 The answer is ExploRussia do speak and all our friends too.
-The statistics shows that situation with English is not very impressive in Russia in general.
-Your typical Russian cab driver, waiter, metro employee, or cashier will not be fluent enough but still people are open and they will try to help you using body language.
+The statistics show that the situation with English is not very impressive in Russia in general.
+Your typical Russian cab driver, waiter, metro employee, or cashier will not be fluent enough but still, people are open and they will try to help you using body language.